r33drichards/bash-agent/readme.md

-# Bash Agent
+# LLM Agent with Multiple Tools

-**Warning!** This agent executes bash commands on your local shell.
-It is recommended to run this inside a VM or Docker container to prevent accidental data loss.
+**Warning!** This agent can execute bash commands, SQL queries, Python code, and modify files on your system.
+It is strongly recommended to run this inside a VM or Docker container to prevent accidental data loss.

 ## Quickstart